engee-nl/b-code-testing/user-auth-service/README.md

    kubectl delete -f kubernetes/
    ```

-## Using AWS ECR and Deploying with ECS or EKS
+## Using AWS ECR and Deploying with ECS or EKS (recommended)
 AWS ECR allows you to store your Docker images, which can be deployed on ECS or EKS for scalable management.
-Here’s how to deploy:
+Here is how to deploy:

 ## Technologies Used
 - FastAPI